Radote/Smack/README.md

-Smack automatically blocks unproductive websites - no need to set-up a whitelist/blacklist that is always either too big or small!
+Smack automatically blocks unproductive websites - no need to set-up a whitelist/blacklist that is outsmarted, or too big/small!
 Smack also adapts to your current needs dynamically.